Argentine stocks rally on U.S. bailout optimism

 "All eyes are on the United States and whether lawmakers will approve the rescue plan," said Juan Diedrich, a trader of Capital markets Argentina.

-Buying led by institutional investors helped drive up locally-traded shares in Brazil's state-run oil company Petrobras APBR.BA(PETR4.SA: Cotización) which rose 6.32 percent to 59.45 pesos.
+Buying led by institutional investors helped drive up locally-traded shares in Brazil's state-run oil company Petrobras APBR.BA(PETR4.SA) which rose 6.32 percent to 59.45 pesos.

-Telecom Argentina TEC2.BA, one of Argentina's top telephone companies, also climbed, rising 6.38 percent to 8.51 pesos.
+Telecom Argentina (TEC2.BA), one of Argentina's top telephone companies, also climbed, rising 6.38 percent to 8.51 pesos.

 Trade volume on the overall market was a moderate $30 million.
 Of active shares, 83 rose, 29 fell and 18 were unchanged.